dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
-Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
+_Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
-var2study: a character string of phenotype dataset column name corresponding to a biological variable to be studied
+_var2study_: a character string of phenotype dataset column name corresponding to a biological variable to be studied
-group_names: a character vector which contains the group names of biological variable to be studied
+_group_names_: a character vector which contains the group names of biological variable to be studied
-genes_or_mirnas: a character vector which contains feature (mRNA,mature miRNA) names including in expression data frame to be studied
+_genes_or_mirnas_: a character vector which contains feature (mRNA,mature miRNA) names including in expression data frame to be studied
-addDot: logical value.
+_addDot_: logical value.
 If TRUE dots are added to boxplots
-x_label: a character string indicating x-axis title
+_x_label_: a character string indicating x-axis title
-y_label: a character string indicating y-axis title
+_y_label_: a character string indicating y-axis title
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__